quicwg/base-drafts/draft-ietf-quic-invariants.md

 The next octet contains the length in octets of the two Connection IDs (see
 {{connection-id}}) that follow.
 Each length is encoded as a 4 bit unsigned integer.
-The length of the Destination Connection ID occupies the high bits of the octet and the length of the Source Connection ID occupying the low bits of the octet.
+The length of the Destination Connection ID (DCIL) occupies the high bits of the octet and the length of the Source Connection ID (SCIL) occupying the low bits of the octet.
 An encoded length of 0 indicates that the connection ID is also 0 octets in length.
 Non-zero encoded lengths are increased by 7 to get the full length of the connection ID.
 For example, an octet with the value 0xa0 describes a 17 octet Destination Connection ID and a zero octet Source Connection ID.

-The connection ID lengths are followed by connection IDs.
-The connection ID selected by the recipient of the packet (the Destination Connection ID) is followed by the connection ID selected by the sender of the packet (the Source Connection ID).
+The connection ID lengths are followed by a two connection IDs.
+The connection ID associated with the recipient of the packet (the Destination Connection ID) is followed by the connection ID associated with the sender of the packet (the Source Connection ID).

 After both Connection IDs, a 32-bit Version (see {{version}}) is followed by a version-specific payload.